-During the first few weeks of school, it is important to acclimate students to using computers independently.
+During the first few weeks of school, it's important to acclimate students to using computers independently.
+It's also important for you as the teacher to get to know your students and give them an opportunity to express themselves creatively.
 Storyboard That can help you familiarize students with the use and protocols of technology and allow you to get to know students at the same time.There are tons of ways to introduce your students to Storyboard That with digital storytelling projects!

 Many students are assigned summer reading projects, and some students read many, many books over the summer months.
 Either choose a book that was assigned, or let students choose one of the books they read.
 Students can create amazing storyboards that show